HackRaindrop/Nebulous/README.md

 ## Credits

-Created by [Your Name] for Nebulous Cryptid Escape Rooms.
+Created by Jack Kirk for Nebulous.

 ## License